 A lovely artisan tea where rich jade green tea leaves are formed around a wooden dowel to shape them into tiny rings.
 Each Golden Jade Ring unravels into a full slender leaf with a delicate yet delightful flavor.
-This tea is also known as Nu’ar Huan – little girl rings.
+This tea is also known as Nu’ar Huan – little daughter rings.

 Fuding, Fujian Province, China